WHAT IS THE COMMUNITY OF PRACTICE?

 Our community of practice meetings promise fun, engagement, sharing and growth.
 There are no lectures, trainers or how-to’s.
 Refreshment, energy and connection is what we’re about.

-On Mondays I host a free two-hour group meeting for coaches and supervisors.
+Monthly on Mondays I host a free two-hour group meeting for coaches and supervisors.
 This is an opportunity to have a conversation with me and other practitioners.
 Topics we explore are

 - sharing our professional and personal experiences in a coaching context